 The five Scrum values are commitment, focus, openness, respect, and courage.
 According to the Scrum guide, “Successful use of Scrum depends on people becoming more proficient in living these five values.”

 The Scrum framework was designed specifically for managing complex projects that must be able to adapt quickly to changes in scope or requirements (the scope definition in project management refers to the objectives and requirements that go into each project).
-That’s why each of these five Scrum values are so critical to the success of a Scrum project.
+That’s why each of these five Scrum values is so critical to the success of a Scrum project.